 In general, an indicator of the achievable time resolution of the system is the FWHM (full width of half maximum) of an IRF-measurement.
-For PicoQuant systems it's usually in the range of 100-400 ps, depending on detector, electronics and laser settings (Please see 'System Specification File' which is left by installation in your lab.
-The main influence is due to the settings of the PDL or SEPIA-Unit, as operating the laser with full power will increase the pulse width and IRF.
+For PicoQuant systems it's usually in the range of 100-200 ps, even up to 300 ps in some cases (Please see 'System Specification File' which is left by installation in your lab.
+The main influence is due to the settings of the PDL or SEPIA -Unit, as operating the laser with full power will increase the pulse width and IRF.
 Also the type of detector is important.
 Finally the type of TCSPC-unit used has an influence.
 Apart from the laser (unless you use a TiSa), however, all the other factors can be considered constant.
 For SPAD detectors, the IRF also depends on the detection wavelength).

-Select the linear range for measured curve (on top right), right click, activate 'Data Reader', and try to find FWHM and see how broad it is. $^{2)}$
+Select the linear range for measured curve (on top right), right click, activate 'Data Reader', and try to find FWHM and see how broad it is (in this case \sim 185 ps).2)

-In this example channel 2 was selected, now the data can be "saved as IRF", and be imported for future analysis accordingly.
-Please check the different FLIM-related tutorials for more information about the fitting.
+In this example channel 2 was selected, now the data can be "saved as IRF" ,and be imported for future analysis accordingly.